pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 ### **China: the number one fan of open source databases**

-China has the most followers of open source databases with 11,171 stargazers of database repositories, followed by the US and Europe.
+China has the most open source database followers with 11,171 stargazers of database repositories, followed by the US and Europe.

 <details><summary>Click here to show SQL commands</summary>
 <p>